ssteeltm/quepasa/README.md

 	# CONVERT_WAVE_TO_OGG
 	> Should convert sending wave files to OGG codec and use as PTT, default true or empty.

+	# GOOS
+	> Operational System to Golang Extensions, "linux" | "windows", empty is default "linux".

+	# DEBUGREQUESTS
+	> Create a log for every request, default false or empty.

+	# DEBUGJSONMESSAGES
+	> Shows log from whatsmeow, default false or empty.

+	# REMOVEDIGIT9
+	> Remove digit 9 from phones bigger than DDD 30, default false or empty.

+	# READRECEIPTS
+	> Trigger webhooks for read receipts events, default false or empty.

+	# SYNOPSISLENGTH
+	> Length for synopsis msg at replies or reactions, default 50 or empty.

 ### License